-• Compliance with new regulatory standards
+Compliance with new regulatory standards

-Depaul UK, and by extension Depaul Housing Services, operates its services utilising a range of regulated and quality frameworks.
-During 2021 the charities' were consulted on the Government's plans to review unregulated provision for 16/17 years olds, and that this has resulted in a new regulated environment which will be introduced into the sector in 2023 (called The National Standards for Unregulated provision).
-This risk is regarding the charities' ability to meet and comply with the standards.
+Depaul Housing Services, is subject to a range of regulated and quality frameworks.
+During 2021 charities were consulted on the Government's plans to review unregulated provision for 16/17 years olds, and that this has resulted in a new regulated environment which will be introduced into the sector in 2023 (called The National Standards for Unregulated provision).
+This risk is regarding Depaul Housing Services' activities meeting and complying with the standards.